Rigorous Dynamics of Expectation-Propagation-Based Signal Recovery from Unitarily Invariant Measurements: Main Result

 \end{enumerate} \end{theorem} \begin{IEEEproof} See Section~\ref{sec5}. \end{IEEEproof}

-Ma and Ping~\cite[Assumption 1]{Ma17} postulated that (\ref{h_distribution}) holds for the set of all indices $\mathcal{N}=\{0, \ldots, N-1\}$.
+Ma and Ping~\cite[Assumption 1]{Ma17} postulated that $\tilde{\boldsymbol{z}}_{\tau}$ in (\ref{h_tilde}) has independent CSCG elements.
 The assumption is too strong to be justified.
-In fact, the proof of Theorem~\ref{main_theorem} implies that the assumption may not be correct, since it is impossible to let $k=N$ in Theorem~\ref{theorem_Haar_CLT}.
-However, the weaker property~\ref{property2} is sufficient to prove Theorem~\ref{theorem_SE}.
+In fact, the references~\cite{Meckes08,Chatterjee08} imply that the assumption is not correct, while the assumption holds only for finite subsets of the elements of $\tilde{\boldsymbol{z}}_{\tau}$.
+However, the weaker property~\ref{property_B1} is sufficient to prove Theorem~\ref{main_theorem}.